searabbitx/searabbitx.github.io/_posts/2020-11-20-attributes-without-spaces.md

     This is an eof-in-tag parse error.
 Emit an end-of-file token.
 ```

-which also won't help us even if we could control where the file with our payload ends.
+which also won't help us, even if we could control where the file with our payload ends.

 What about the last option?